TimmHess/UnrealImageCapture/README.md

     UE_LOG(LogTemp, Log, TEXT("Stored Image: %s"), *FileName);
 }
 ```
-And a call from the `CaptureManager` to start the asnyc saving process:
+And a call from the `CaptureManager` to start the async saving process:

 **CaptureManager.h**
 ``` cpp